sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 ## Use a time slot longer than 30 minutes

-If your Flex application has longer custom booking lengths than 30 minutes, you will need to extend the previous steps to a more complex approach to make sure the time slots show up correctly.
+If your marketplace has longer custom booking lengths than 30 minutes, you will need to extend the previous steps to a more complex approach to make sure the time slots show up correctly.

 ### Find the rounding duration